 Port Royal differs from Händler der Karibik in that it includes ten more cards to allow for play with up to five players and players can win without fulfilling an expedition.

-How to Play Port Royal Videos and Reviews
+How to Play Port Royal and Review Videos

 2016 Guldbrikken Best Adult Game Nominee